What do I need to do before I begin divorcing my spouse? How do I protect:

 Start to Gather Documents

 You do not need these documents for your initial consultation.
-However, you will want to start gathering together all of the information you are going to need for your divorce or family law matter.
+However, you will want to start gathering together all of the information you will need for your divorce or family law matter.

 This will include Financial Information such as: